Search

 Your applications requirements will dictate which option you choose.

-If your application requires a compact design with a high reduction ratio and self-locking capability, a worm gear drive may be the better choice.
-If you need a drive that can handle high loads while maintaining smooth rotational movement, a slew drive is likely the more suitable option.
+If you need a drive that can handle high overhung loads while maintaining smooth rotational movement, a slew drive is likely the more suitable option.
+There are multiple uses for each type of drive.

 Cone Drive slew and worm gear drive options

-Our worm gearing options provide high torque capabilities in small packages, available in servo and NEMA driven options.
+Cone Drive double-enveloping worm gearing options provide high torque capabilities in small packages, available in servo and NEMA driven options.

-Cone Drive slewing solutions offer low profile turning power, providing smooth rotation and shock resistance.
+Our slewing solutions offer low profile turning power, providing smooth rotation and shock resistance.

 Request for Quote